 Encore at Wynn Las Vegas

 On April 28, 2006, we commenced construction on Encore.
-We expect to open Encore to the public in early 2009.
+We expect to open Encore in December 2008.
 Design and construction is progressing as expected at Encore.
-Current construction activities in the various project sections since groundbreaking include the following:
+Current construction activities in the various project sections include the following: